-LSC is proposing to revise this section to make clear that the standards of this part concern only the financial eligibility of persons seeking LSC-funded legal assistance and that a finding of financial eligibility under Part 1611 does not create an entitlement to service.
-In addition, LSC proposes to remove the language in the current regulation referring to giving preferences to "those least able to obtain legal assistance."
+LSC is revising this section to make clear that the standards of this part concern only the financial eligibility of persons seeking LSC-funded legal assistance and that a finding of financial eligibility under Part 1611 does not create an entitlement to service.
+In addition, LSC is removing the language in the current regulation referring to giving preferences to "those least able to obtain legal assistance."
 Although the original LSC Act contained language indicating that recipients should provide preferences in service to the poorest among applicants, that language was deleted when the Act was reauthorized in 1977 and has remained out of the legislation ever since.
 Moreover, section 504(a)(9) of the FY 1996 appropriations act, Pub.
 L. 104-134 (incorporated by reference in the current appropriations act and implemented by regulation at 45 CFR Part 1620) provides that recipients are to make service determinations in accordance with written priorities, which take into account factors other than the relative poverty among applicants.
-Thus, as there is no statutory basis for a preference for those least able to afford assistance and because LSC believes that the regulation should focus on financial eligibility determinations without reference to issues relating to determinations by a recipient to provide services to a particular applicant, such language should be removed from the regulation.
-LSC also proposes to add language specifying that this Part also sets forth financial standards for groups seeking legal assistance supported by LSC funds.
-Finally, LSC proposes to include a reference to the retainer agreement requirement in the purpose section to provide a notice at the beginning of the regulation that this subject is included in Part 1611.
+Thus, as there is no statutory basis for a preference for those least able to afford assistance and because LSC believes that the regulation should focus on financial eligibility determinations without reference to issues relating to determinations by a recipient to provide services to a particular applicant, LSC has determined that such language should be removed from the regulation.
+LSC is also adding language specifying that this Part also sets forth financial standards for groups seeking legal assistance supported by LSC funds.
+Finally, LSC is adding a reference to the retainer agreement requirement in the purpose section to provide a notice at the beginning of the regulation that this subject is included in Part 1611.
+LSC received several comments specifically supporting and no comments objecting to these changes.
+LSC adopts the revisions as proposed.